mcharouk/aws/DevelopingOnAWS/Synopsis.md

 ## Websockets

-* routes (like rest endpoints)
+* routes (like **rest endpoints**) are defined by routeKey which are associated to a specific action
   * connect
   * disconnect
   * default
   * custom
-* route selection expression : the field that points to the route to use.
-For example if the expression is
+* connect route must be called before any other custom route.
+It provides a **connectionId** used in all other subsequent calls.
+* to trigger a specific route, there is a route selection expression.
+It tells which json field it should look at to know what route to trigger

 ```
 $request.body.action
 ```

-this message will be forwarded to the **joinroom** action
+this message will look at action field and be forwarded at last to the **joinroom** route

 ```
 {"action":"joinroom","roomname":"developers"}
 ```

 * each possible value of action, can be routed to a different backend (MOCK, HTTP, LAMBDA)
-* provide a websocket URL that starts with **wss://**.
+* API Gateway Stage will provide a websocket URL that starts with **wss://**.
 To be used by the client
-* provide an HTTPS URL that can be used by the server to push messages to the client
+* API Gateway provide an HTTPS URL that can be used by the server to push messages to the client
 * when using the HTTPS URL, must provide also a connection id that is given at the connect step and should be saved somewhere (in a DB for example) to be able to find the right client to push messages.

 ## API gateway steps